 - 2 tablespoons vegetable oil

-Puree tomatoes, onion, garlic, water and chicken bouillon in blender until smooth, about 1 minute; set aside.
-Heat vegetable oil in medium saucepan over medium-high heat; add rice and saute until rice turns a light golden brown.
-(DO NOT STIR AFTER THIS POINT!)
+Puree the tomatoes, onion, garlic, and water in a blender until smooth, about 1 minute; set aside.
+Heat vegetable oil in a medium saucepan over medium-high heat; add rice and saute until rice turns a light golden brown.

-Carefully and gradually, pour puree mixture over browned rice; season with salt.
+Carefully and gradually, pour the puree mixture over the browned rice.
+Add the chicken broth and chicken bouillon cube; season with salt.
 Bring rice to a boil.
 Taste broth and season with additional salt, if necessary.
 Cover saucepan and reduce heat to low.
-RESIST THE URGE TO STIR!!!
-Let rice simmer until all liquid has absorbed, atleast 20 minutes.
-Turn off heat and let set 5 to 10 minutes before serving.
-Enjoy!!!
+RESIST THE URGE TO STIR!
+Let rice simmer until all liquid has absorbed.
+Remove from heat and let set for at least 5 minutes before serving.
+Enjoy!